 You’ll get a drop-down list of actions of what will happen to this email once it arrives at your address.
-Check the ‘Delete it’ box and click ‘Create Filter’ (again).
+To block that sender in Gmail and delete their emails right away, check the ‘Delete it’ box and click ‘Create Filter’ (again).

 Now, every time that person’s emails get sent to your address, they won’t just end up in Spam, they’ll be automatically deleted.